nikhil007804/assignment1/README.md

    this is given by user

 2.
+## LLM
-##LLM-- model which trained on large data to give answer in less time where user ask question and the llm gives answer in same language ex:--gpt 4,gemini2.5 pro etc
+        -- model which trained on large data to give answer in less time where user ask question and the llm gives answer in same language ex:--gpt 4,gemini2.5 pro etc
         Its not uptodated daily
         there are open source and close source
+ ## api
- ##api -- application programming interface
+        -- application programming interface
         its middleware btw the client and server , client request the api through payload and give it to the server and then api gives response to client
+## inference
-##inference -- it means run the model
+      -- it means run the model

+## workflow
-##workflow -- the flow of work like executing works/task one by one after completing the one work
+       -- the flow of work like executing works/task one by one after completing the one work

 3. crawler through n8n
 open n8n and go to canvas and click + there will be  AI select it after thst select  AI agent go back to canvas